-I am interested in a career in criminal law, but not sure how I would feel defending a client who I knew was guilty of a serious crime such as murder.
+I am interested in a career in criminal law, but I’m not sure how I would feel defending a client who I knew was guilty of a serious crime such as murder.
 Should I consider a different area of law?

 If you feel that defending people accused (or indeed guilty) of heinous crimes would play too much on your conscience, then criminal law might not be for you.
 Of the many human beings on the planet, some do horrific things that most people would never condone or even want to think about.
-Being a successful criminal lawyer will undoubtedly bring you into contact with people who have committed serious crimes and if you are uncomfortable with the thought of such interactions (which is completely fine) it is probably worth researching alternative practice areas to find one that better suits you.
+Being a successful criminal lawyer will bring you into contact with criminals who have committed serious crimes and if you are uncomfortable with the thought of such interactions (which is completely fine) it is probably worth researching alternative practice areas to find one that better suits you.

 Lawyers must therefore be professional in carrying out their roles, although of course they are human, and inevitably some will find the knowledge of harrowing crimes difficult to leave at work.
 Being a criminal lawyer requires professionalism, integrity, compassion and mental fortitude – it's a vital role in society, but not everyone could do it.
 Think carefully about your convictions regarding this; if nothing else, you will learn something about yourself, and possibly what sort of path you should be taking professionally.